Chapter Text

 The familiar exchange of “hey” gives her a slight reprieve from the tension building inside the room, and Mark stands awkwardly there, sensing but not quite knowing that the air is unmistakably different from when he left.
 Nonetheless, he looks as deeply relieved as she is to find them both still here, safe and sound.
 Most noticeable about him is the clunky sort of trolley that lags behind him, allowing him to carry all three of the boxes; he also clutches a steamy plastic bag.
 She and Devon help, facilitating the process so the stuff is soon out of the way and they can all sit together.
 In front of them Mark places a basket of French fries, another of onion rings, along with three chicken Caesar wraps.

 It strikes her that this is the closest to a full meal she’s been allowed to have in the longest time—not snacks or boiled food capsules—but a real meal.
-The thread of their conversation promptly dies out, cast aside as the food busies their hands and mouths, and Gemma herself finds not simply hungry—but ravenous.
+The thread of their conversation promptly dies out, cast aside as the food busies their hands and mouths, and Gemma finds herself not simply hungry—but ravenous.
 The texture of the bread and the meat and the crisp of the fried sides are unlike anything she’s tasted, every tang and flavour that meets her tongue a benediction, overwhelming all five of her senses.
 She is only distantly aware of the physical machinery involved, the working of her jaw and her teeth suddenly irrelevant—her mind consumed by an unavoidable intensity.

 She is done with her share far too quickly, after which she proceeds to jump frantically from the onion rings to the fries; and almost casually, without meaning to, she registers that they’re staring—Mark and Devon—not with malice or displeasure, but she can glimpse something akin to pity in Devon’s eyes and that she was not prepared for.
 And she means to tell them, no, it’s not like that, they didn’t starve me down there, they assured me the food was perfectly nutritious, they even gave me vitamins.
 Except the truth of the matter is she is starved, in more ways than one, more ways than she can ever hope to convey—and she’s ashamed of this uncontrollable manifestation bursting at the seams of her sanity, making her act in compulsions and not with moderation or rationale.